incmix-ui/incmix-ui/.notes/governance.md

 # Project Governance

-This document describes how we manage the project, manage teams, and make decisions for the Chakra UI React and Vue team.
+This document describes how we manage the project, manage teams, and make decisions for the Incmix UI React and Vue team.

-For guidance on how to contribute to Chakra UI, please see our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.
+For guidance on how to contribute to Incmix UI, please see our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

 For our code conduct, please see our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).